International Baccalaureate (IB)

 Inclusion Policy

 George Washington High School is committed to providing access to students with disabilities who wish to enter its International Baccalaureate program.
-With the help of teachers, counselors, administrators, and the school nurse, students identified as having disabilities are provided a range of academic, emotional, social and physical supports enabling them to fully participate in and successfully complete the diploma program.
+With the help of teachers, counselors, administrators, and the school nurse, students identified as having disabilities are provided a range of academic, emotional, social, and physical supports enabling them to participate in and complete the diploma program fully.

 Integrity Policy